getdnsapi/getdns/README.md

 * getdns_query: a command line test script wrapper for getdns
 * stubby: an experimental DNS Privacy enabled client

-Note: If you only want to build stubby, then use the `--enable-stub-only` and `--without-libidn` options when running 'configure'.
+Note: If you only want to build stubby, then use the `--with-stubby` option when running 'configure'.

 ## Minimizing dependencies